The American University in Cairo

 Information on the dormitories and their cost is available on the Office of international Students website.

 Students must pay online a $325 housing deposit ($300 housing deposit and $25 application fee) when they fill out the housing application.
 The $300 deposit is refunded after the student arrives.

 AUC provides buses and mini-vans that follow 17 different routes between various parts of the city and the New Cairo campus.
-One bus goes directly between Zamalek (two blocks from the dormitory) and the new campus.
 The student bus pass per semester costs $300.
 Inexpensive taxis and the metro (subway) are available within the city.

 Academic expenses (e.g. books, stationery)